A Literary historical science fiction mystery

 Immediately Bob nodded saying, “Yes!
 Certainly… Goodbye,” and put the telephone back in its cradle.
 Then he walked over to finish his business with the boss.

 After Doc had exited the lab, Bobby scuttled to the doors and peeked both ways down the hall.
 Carefully he shut the doors and turned with a big grin to the expectant faces in the room.
-They all howled with laughter.
-The incident quickly made the rounds and proved great for employee morale.
+They all howled with laughter that echoed discreetly for days.